These things aren’t covered much on the media, but they are definitely a necessity and should no go overlooked for any van life traveler.

 Secondly, know your emergency contacts.
 Most people these days have AAA or even roadside assistance with their insurance.
 Both are great choices!

 Another great idea is a roadside kit, like this one here!
-Also, always keeping a first aid kit nearby or on hand is never a bad idea too!
+Also, always keeping a first aid kit nearby or on hand is never a bad idea either!
 This first aid kit here is the one I have.
-I personally like this one because it’s so multi-purpose.
+I personally like this one because it’s so multipurpose.

 Having emergency savings, room to be able to rent out with a friend, or even just a simple idea of where we would like to settle for a while to heal and recoup can be just as important.